Gregorio Ropero y Tavárez, also known as “The Father of the Puerto Rican Danza” was a notable pianist, composer, and educator.

-Manuel’s first musical adventures began in 1848 at the Caleta de La Monjas and retreat run by Don Ramon Maria Castano.
-Seeing his son’s musical talents, Manuel Sr. took him to the Catalan musician and maestro Don Juan Cabrizas, who taught Manuel the rudiments of the piano and harmony.
-Manuel was a precocious child with a flair for composition and improvisation, which drove his instructor to distraction.
+Tavarez’s first musical adventures began in 1848 at the Caleta de La Monjas and Retreat run by Don Ramon Maria Castano.
+Recognizing his son’s musical talents, Manuel Sr. took Manuel Jr. to the Catalan musician and maestro Don Juan Cabrizas, who taught him piano and harmony.
+From the outset, Manuel was a precocious child with a flair for composition and improvisation, which drove his instructor to distraction.
 Later, he was entrusted to the Presbyterian Don Domingo Delgado, organist of the Holy Cathedral, who taught Manuel music theory and harmony.

-In 1856, the opera Guarionex premiered the libretto by Don Alejandro Tapia based on his novel La Palma del Cacique.
-The environment was conducive to the development of the young Tavarez.
+In 1856, the opera Guarionex premiered the libretto by Don Alejandro Tapia based on his novel La Palma del Cacique, which was conducive to Manuel’s development.
 In no time, his fame as a pianist, composer was recognized by the many significant figures in the artistic world.
 The death of his harmony and composition teacher, Don Domingo Delgado, impeded Tavarez’s development.
-For a time, studying the piano took a backseat to creating music.
+Also, for a time, he spent more time concentrating on composing as opposed to studying the piano.

-After ten months in Paris, Tavárez suffered a stroke that severely damaged his hearing and weakened his left hand.
-Unable to complete his studies, he returned to San Juan, where he worked as a piano professor and taught students the French piano technique.
-Tavarez also taught in San Juan, Caguas, and Ponce, where he settled permanently in 1870.
+After ten months at the Paris Conservatory, Tavárez suffered a cerebral aneurism that severely damaged his hearing and debilitated his right hand.
+Unable to complete his studies, he returned to San Juan, where he worked as a piano professor and taught the French piano technique.
+Also, he taught in San Juan, Caguas, and Ponce, where he settled permanently in 1870.
 Among his most outstanding students were the future composers Juan Morel Campos and Francisco Cortés.

 Over time Tavarez rehabilitated his hand and resumed playing the piano.
 Also, he drew inspiration from the Cuban Danza, African rhythms, and Latin American (Venezuelan) rhythms and composed the first Puerto Rican Danzas.